VIPL-Audio-Visual-Speech-Understanding/LipNet-PyTorch/README.md

 **Notes**:

-- Contribution to sharing the results of this model is highly appreciated.
+- These results are really hard to reproduce.
+For further research, the contribution to sharing the results of this model is highly appreciated (e.g. training logs, pretrained weights, learning rate schedulers, and so on)

 ## Data Statistics